 Invasion of monocytes/macrophages is critical in wound healing; however, in the corneal stroma, excessive infiltration of monocytes/macrophages is considered to be unfavorable because they secrete matrix metalloproteinases (MMPs) and other proteins undesirable for tissue healing.
 Numerous cytokines and growth factors that are up-regulated in corneal cells further contribute to tissue inflammation.

 Matrix metalloproteinases (MMPs) are a group of structurally related endopeptidases that require a metal cofactor.
-To date, more than 25 have been identified and are categorized into 6 groups according to their substrate specificity.
 The main function of metalloproteinases is to degrade extracellular matrix and basement membrane components.
 MMP-2 and MMP-9 are known as gelatinases and are involved in cleaving collagen types IV, V, VII, and X, as well as fibronectin, laminin, elastin, and gelatins.
 MMP-1 (neutrophil collagenase) and MMP-8 (fibroblast or keratocyte collagenase) are involved in cleaving collagen types I, II, and III.

 Barely detected in an unwounded cornea, MMPs are strongly induced during wound healing.
 Metalloproteinases are secreted as proenzymes by neutrophils infiltrating the wound, injured epithelial cells, and keratocytes.
 They are activated by proteolytic cleavage of the N-terminal region in the extracellular compartment.
-In vivo, tissue inhibitors of metalloproteinases (TIMPs) inhibit collagenase activity.
+In vivo, tissue inhibitors of metalloproteinases (TIMPs) inhibit collagenase activity by blocking activation of MMPs.
 TIMPs represent a multigene family that includes at least 4 members.
-They exert their action by blocking the activation of MMPs and inhibiting proteinase activity.

 A relatively higher degree of collagenolysis relative to synthesis is thought to result in degradation, progressive corneal thinning, and, hence, ulceration of the corneal stroma.
+Up-regulation of MMPs leads to an imbalance between MMPs and TIMPs, leading to the pathology.
 MMPs are induced at the transcriptional level by various cytokines and growth factors, such as interleukin 1 (IL-1), interleukin 6 (IL-6), tumor necrosis factor-alpha (TNF-alpha), epidermal growth factor (EGF), platelet derived growth factor (PDGF), fibroblast growth factor (FGF), and transforming growth factor-beta (TGF-beta).

-Synthetic inhibitors of mammalian metalloproteinase (SIMP) have been studied to determine their effect on the cornea after an alkali burn.
-It has been shown that SIMP effectively inhibits corneal ulceration when started earlier in treatment as well as in established ulcers.
+Synthetic inhibitors of mammalian metalloproteinase (SIMP) have been shown to effectively inhibit corneal ulceration when started earlier in treatment, as well as in established ulcers. .
+Many matrix metalloproteinase inhibitors (MMPIs) have been studied; however, selective MMPIs to target corneal MMPs are being sought.

 Since all metalloproteinase enzymes require metal cofactors Ca2+ and Zn2+, such chelating agents as ethylenediaminetetraacetic acid (EDTA), acetylcysteine, and penicillamine inhibit collagenase activity; however, these agents have been found to have limited efficacy in vivo.
-Tetracyclines also possess anticollagenolytic activity.
+Topical 3% N-acetylcysteine has shown a beneficial effect on corneal wound healing.
+Tetracyclines also possess anticollagenolytic activity by chelating metal cations.
+Other possible mechanisms of action include inhibition of gene expression of neutrophil collagenase and epithelial gelatinase, inhibition of alpha1-antitrypsin degeneration, and scavenging of reactive oxygen species.

 As a result of collagen breakdown, tripeptide products of collagen are released.
 These are chemotactic for neutrophils, which migrate into the injured tissue where they release additional MMPs as well as superoxide radicals.
 These agents potentiate further collagenolytic action and corneal degradation.
 Superoxide dismutase (SOD) enzymatically reduces the superoxide radical to hydrogen peroxide, thus effectively eliminating highly reactive oxygen metabolites before any further damage.
-Isozymes of SOD are widely found in the corneas of mammals.
-Therefore, the use of topical SOD is helpful in preventing corneal damage.
 Studies have shown a beneficial effect of lecithinated SOD, which is retained on the ocular surface longer than native SOD when applied as an eye drop solution.

 The cornea is densely innervated by fibers of the ophthalmic division of the trigeminal nerve and sympathetic nerve fibers from the superior cervical ganglion.
 Corneal nerves provide important protective and trophic functions, and interruption of corneal innervation may result in altered epithelial morphology and function, poor tear film, and delayed wound healing.
 Decreased corneal sensation from denervation can result in stromal ulceration and perforation.
 These ulcers result from decreased metabolic and mitotic rates in the corneal epithelium and reduced acetylcholine, choline acetyltransferase, and substance P concentrations.